Complete Golf Store Business Logo

 The Callaway Epic Max was developed to assist golfers in increasing ball speeds without having to compromise their consistency.

 It begins with a face made of titanium that is capable of a great deal of bending.
-Internal Jailbreak bracing arms, which are also featured in the Callaway Rogue ST Max driver, are responsible for maintaining the face's stability.
+The internal Jailbreak bracing arms, also featured in the Callaway Rogue ST Max driver, are responsible for maintaining the face’s stability.
 The Epic Max has a weighting that is good and modest, and it also has a draw bias that is only slightly noticeable.

 Again, the low center of gravity (CG) and the modest draw bias feel almost exactly the same as they do on the Callaway Rogue ST Max.
 In addition, adjustable hosels are included with both the Callaway Rogue ST Max and the Epic Max.
 There is, however, one significant distinction between the two: the center of gravity (CG) of the Epic Max may be adjusted with the help of a 16-gram sliding back weight.